amidaware/trmm-docs/docs/functions/permissions.md

 ## Permissions with extra Security implications

+* Reporting Viewer / Manager

+The Reporting permission operates on a global access model, granting users full visibility into report history and data across all clients and sites regardless of traditional object-scope restrictions.

 !!!warning
     **DO NOT** use the Web Terminal for running the Tactical [update]() script as it will stop the service running the web terminal and bork your update.